December 31, 2022

 Once SEP IRA accounts are established, each employee will own and control their accounts, including investment decisions.

-Withdrawal rules for SEPs are a lot like the ones for traditional IRAs.
+Withdrawal rules for SEPs are a lot like the ones for Traditional IRAs.
 So, our tip about checking in with your financial advisor is the same – keep in touch to know how and if the rules are changing.

 In general, though, these are the rules:

 Now that you know more about the different IRA plans available, you may be wondering if you can open more than one account.
-(And dreaming about those retirement goals, but let’s stick to the money stuff for now!)

-Parents or other family members can help contribute to a child’s IRA by gifting an amount to the child, up to the amount of income the child has earned.
+Parents or other family members can also help contribute to a child’s IRA by gifting an amount to the child, up to the amount of income the child has earned.

 So, if 16-year-old Molly earns $3,000 at a summer job and does not invest the money in an IRA, her grandmother can gift her savings by providing Molly up to $3,000 to contribute to an IRA.
 Now, that's the gift that keeps on giving!